Warning: Intense cookie cravings may take over your brain after reading this post.

 Slice and bake cookies are pretty much genius.
 Similar to freezing cookie dough balls, these vanilla and thyme slice and bakes can be out of the freezer and in your oven in no time.

-Looking for another recipe to try?
+Looking for a similar cookie recipe to try?
 Try Emma’s chocolate flecked slice and bake cookies.

 I don’t know about you, but I love the combination of pumpkin and chocolate.